RebelToolbox/RebelDocumentation/tutorials/rendering/gles2_gles3_differences.rst

 GLES3 provides many built-in functions that GLES2 does not.
 Below is a list of functions that are not available or are have limited support in GLES2.

-For a complete list of built-in GLSL functions see the :ref:`Shading Language doc <doc_shading_language>`.
+For a complete list of built-in GLSL functions see the :doc:`Shading Language doc </tutorials/shaders/shader_reference/shading_language>`.

 +---------------------------------------------------------------------------------------------+--------------------------------------------------+
 | Function                                                                                    |                                                  |